GoogleCloudPlatform/gcsfuse/.github/ISSUE_TEMPLATE/gcsfuse-bug-report.md

 Add any other context about the problem here.

 **SLO:**
-24 hrs to respond and 7 hrs to close the issue.
+24 hrs to respond and 7 days to close the issue.